Iterativanalytics/StartupsAI/docs/ROADMAP_V2_GAP_ANALYSIS.md

 ## Executive Summary

 This document analyzes the gap between the current IterativStartups codebase and the proposed 20-week v2.0 transformation roadmap.
-The roadmap aims to create a comprehensive AI-powered ecosystem with specialized agents (Co-Founder, Co-Investor, Co-Lender, Co-Builder) serving five stakeholder groups.
+The roadmap aims to create a comprehensive AI-powered ecosystem with specialized agents (Co-Founder™, Co-Investor™, Co-Lender™, Co-Builder™) serving five stakeholder groups.

 **Key Findings**:
 - ✅ **Strong Foundation**: Agent database, some specialized agents, and core infrastructure exist